-- Element declarations can be - ♦ global (later referenced by the element name), For element references, see above ("Content Models": 4-120). - local inside a complex type declaration (immediately used and never referenced again). - As with attributes, - globally declared element types always belong to the target namespace of the schema, - whereas one can choose whether locally declared element types belong to the target namespace or remain unqualified (no namespace).
+- Element declarations can be - ♦ global (later referenced by the element name), For element references, see above ("Content Models": 4-121). - local inside a complex type declaration (immediately used and never referenced again). - As with attributes, - globally declared element types always belong to the target namespace of the schema, - whereas one can choose whether locally declared element types belong to the target namespace or remain unqualified (no namespace).

 - The namespace decision for local element declarations is done with the attribute form.
-It can be - o "qualified": The element type name belongs to the target namespace of the schema. - \(\text{"unqualified"} \): The element type name has no namespace. - If a local element type declaration does not contain and with elementFormDefault in the schema-element
+It can be - o "qualified": The element type name belongs to the target namespace of the schema. - v "unqualified": The element type name has no namespace.

+If a local element type declaration does not contain the form-attribute, the default is defined with elementFormDefault in the schema-element.
 This in turn defaults to "unqualified".
 The possibility to switch nearly all element types between unqualified and qualified form with a single attribute setting is one aspect of the "Venetian Blind" design.

-• The namespace of elements can be defined implicitly with a default namespace declaration.
+The namespace of elements can be defined implicitly with a default namespace declaration.